 Worlds of Community in Choral Music, in 20 (unbound) Linear Feet

-The Music Library’s Choral collection is enjoying fresh scrutiny and a new organization this summer thanks to the efforts of historical musicology master’s candidate and Music Library student staff member Genithia Hogges.
-Hogges, a former choir director and music teacher, brings both her practical and historical perspective to this diverse repertoire, which will be organized for easiest browsing and accessibility.
+Music Library’s Choral collection received fresh scrutiny and a new organization summer of 2012 thanks to the efforts of former historical musicology master’s candidate and Music Library student staff member Genithia Hogges.
+Hogges, a choir director and teacher, brought both her practical and historical perspective to this diverse repertoire, which remains organized for easiest browsing and accessibility.

 Above all, this is a community music collection in every respect.
 Coming primarily from the estate of Boston area music teacher and church musician Dr. Doshia Clara Mae Dockett (Ed.
 D, Boston University, 1982), its scope encompasses everything from classical oratorios and madrigals to show chorus, children’s sacred musical theatre, and gospel pieces.
 Many of the works are out of print and offer a historical glimpse into community music-making of generations past.